 Purna Bahadur Shrestha, Quality Control Officer received “Internal Environment Management” Certificate from Ms. Chi Ngyuen, Travelife Sustainability Account Manager

-Likewise, the operational team successfully completed “Internal Environmental Management” Travelife training course.
+Likewise, the operational team successfully completed the “Internal Environmental Management” Travelife training course.
 Environmental management encompasses measures that will improve the office sustainability.
 The learning platform deals with the topics Purchasing, Energy, Paper, Water and Waste.
 Moreover, it discusses CO2 compensation options and Internal Communication.

 Hari Tharu, Driver and Assitant received “Internal Environment Management” Certificate from Ms. Chi Ngyuen, Travelife Sustainability Account Manager